 Hats Can Stress Hair Follicles – AKA Traction Alopecia

 Dermatologists at the Cleveland Clinic have said weak hair follicles combined with certain types of tight hats and materials may play a role in gradual hair loss by the constant pulling (AKA traction alopecia).

 So, wearing certain hats or styling your hair a certain way may lead to added stress upon the follicles.
 For instance, those who wear very tight hats that pull at your hair may wear down the follicle and weaken your hairline, leading to bald patches.

 In addition, if you wear hats outside and sweat, the buildup of oil and sweat can block your pores and increase problems with dry scalp, ultimately leading to hair loss.

 If you pull your hair back severely by braiding it or wearing it in a ponytail, you also increase the chances that your hair may fall out where there is tension.
-While most people do not style their hair this tightly, you may not even realize that your hair is gradually breaking down and falling out because of how tightly you pull back your hair, according to Dr. Michael Wolfield who specializes in hair restoration.
+While most people don’t style their hair this tightly, you may not even realize that your hair is gradually breaking down and falling out.
+This is because of how tightly you pull back your hair, according to Dr. Michael Wolfeld, who specializes in hair restoration.

 Hat Materials and Dyes